-The audit committee will be comprised of the or another national securities exchange. and , each of whom will be an independent director and "financially literate" under the rules of will chair our audit committee and serve as our audit committee financial expert, as that term is defined by the applicable SEC regulations.
+The audit committee will be comprised of Richard Osborne, Mark Cirilli and Charles O'Neil, each of whom will be an independent director and "financially literate" under the rules of the NYSE or another national securities exchange.
+Richard Osborne will chair our audit committee and serve as our audit committee financial expert, as that term is defined by the applicable SEC regulations.